Every employee who leaves Apple becomes an ‘associate’

 Equifax did not respond to a request for comment.

 But even people who verify job titles for a living can be stumped by the byzantine system for verifying accurate job titles for former Apple employees.
-Emails between Scarlett and Sterling, an employment verification firm hired by her would-be employer, show that employees at Sterling were confused when her title came back as “associate” when they checked Equifax’s database, called the Work Number.
+Emails between Scarlett and Sterling, an employment verification firm hired by her would-be employer, show that employees at Sterling were confused when her title came back as “associate” when they checked Equifax’s database, called the Work Number, in late January.

 Unable to verify Scarlett’s title, a recruiter from the Seattle Cancer Care Alliance, which had offered her a job, emailed her asking if she could provide any references at Apple who might be able to independently verify her title.
 “I hope you are having a great day!
 Could you help me with the job title discrepancy with Apple?” the recruiter wrote in a message reviewed by The Post.
 “Could you provide me with a couple of references from Apple?
 I’ll need to submit references from Apple confirming the job title.”
 Scarlett provided the name of a human resources employee she had dealt with in the past.